Register now to get rid of these ads!

 from Winona, MN

-I'm still a ways off from a body but I'm getting close to having a driving chassis.
+I'm still a ways off from a body but I'm getting close to having a driving ch***is.
 Yesterday I got the tabs welded on the cross member and made the tubes that triangulate the tail section.

 Tabs that mount outboard end of seatbelt and bolt the front end of the brace tubes.